sorokaIlya/football-video/README.md

-# Тестовое задание
+# Sprite on video

-Реплизован на спрайтах Pixi.js
+Implement sprite on Pixi.js from JSON coordinates

 ## Start